MatthewGall3/Bachelors-Thesis/README.md

-# Bachelors-Thesis
 Phase-Field Models with Multiple Resolution Grids

-This repository contains the code and results from my undergraduate thesis:
-Phase-Field Models with Multiple Resolution Grids: Stability and Convergence.

-The project investigates phase-field models for simulating phase-change processes such as melting and solidification.
-Instead of tracking a sharp interface, the phase-field method smooths it into a diffuse region, making the equations easier to simulate.
-My work focused on:

-Stability & convergence of numerical methods

-Asymptotic analysis to reduce initial errors

-Multiple-resolution grids for efficiency (fine grid for the phase-field variable, coarse grid for temperature)

-Key Results & Figures
-1. Temperature Profile Over Time
+This is my undergraduate thesis project for Applied and Computational Mathematics at University College Dublin.
+The goal was to study phase-field models for simulating melting and solidification, focusing on stability, convergence, and computational efficiency.

+We started with a 1D Stefan problem (melting from a heated boundary), then applied asymptotic analysis and finally developed a multi-resolution grid method to reduce computational cost while preserving accuracy.

+1 – Analytical vs Numerical Temperature Profiles

-Compares analytical (blue) vs. numerical (dashed black) solutions of the 1D Stefan problem.
+We compared the analytical Stefan solution with numerical simulations of the phase-field model.

-Shows that the phase-field model reproduces the analytical solution well, validating the numerical scheme.
+The numerical solution (dashed) matches the analytical solution (solid) closely.

-The slight mismatch at the interface highlights inherent “smoothing” from the diffuse interface.
+The small discrepancy at the interface is due to the phase-field’s “smoothing” effect.

-2. Asymptotic Expansion of Initial Condition
+2 – Asymptotic Expansion of Initial Conditions

-The sharp analytical initial condition introduces a persistent error jump at the first timestep.
+A sharp initial condition introduced a persistent error jump in the first timestep.

-Asymptotic expansion smooths this initial condition by blending outer and inner solutions.

-Result: A corrected profile (T_new, red dashed) that improves spatial convergence and reduces error growth.
+By applying asymptotic analysis, we corrected this and constructed a smoother initial condition.

+This improved spatial convergence and reduced long-term errors in the simulations.

-3. Multiple Resolution vs. Single Grid
+3 – Multiple Resolution vs Single Grid

-Runtime comparison between single-grid and multiple-resolution methods.

-Multiple resolution (fine grid for phase-field ϕ, coarse grid for temperature T) achieves:
+Finally, we implemented a multiple resolution method:

+Phase-field variable (ϕ) solved on a fine grid

+Temperature (T) solved on a coarse grid
-Comparable or better accuracy

-Up to 2× faster performance at high resolutions
+This approach achieved similar or better accuracy while reducing runtime by up to 2× at high resolutions.

-Demonstrates that computational efficiency can be substantially improved without sacrificing accuracy.

-Contributions
+4 – Extension to 2D

+The method was extended to 2D problems to include curvature effects (Gibbs–Thomson relation).
+This validated the robustness of the approach in more realistic geometries.

+5 – Key Outcomes

-Implemented Crank–Nicolson scheme for stability.
+Crank–Nicolson scheme improved stability.

-Applied asymptotic analysis to improve convergence.

-Developed a multi-resolution method for phase-field models — a novel application in this context.
+Asymptotic expansion fixed initial-condition errors.

+Multiple resolution grids provided major computational savings.

-Extended the approach to 2D problems with curvature (capturing Gibbs–Thomson effects).
+Extended successfully to 2D with curvature effects.